Food Safety

 Aiming for quality in development, design and manufacturing

-Each department related to product development and design has acquired ISO9001 certification for international standards of quality management systems.
+Each department related to product development and design has acquired ISO9001 certification, international standards of quality management systems.
 Furthermore, supporting departments, such as the Quality Assurance Department at the head office, ascertain legal compliance on factors such as product display to support quality assurance in design and development departments.
 Additionally, eight core manufacturing factories*1 have acquired and implemented the international standard for food safety management systems FSSC22000*2, as part of unceasing efforts to further improve product safety.

-View All* Eight major factories: Hokkaido Brewery, Sendai Brewery, Nasu Brewery, Gunma Plant (Ojima), Chiba Brewery, Shizuoka Brewery, Kyushu-Hita Brewery, Okayama winery
+* Eight major factories: Hokkaido Brewery, Sendai Brewery, Nasu Brewery, Gunma Plant (Ojima), Chiba Brewery, Shizuoka Brewery, Kyushu-Hita Brewery, Okayama winery

 ** FSSC22000: The acronym for Food Safety System Certification 22000, which is a food safety management system standard targeting food manufacturing organizations.
 This certification is approved as one food safety certification scheme under the Global Food Safety Initiative (GFSI).
 It also incorporates HACCP principles.